National Union (Portugal)

 Unlike in most single-party regimes, the National Union was more of a political arm of the government rather than holding actual power over it.
 The National Union membership was mostly drawn from local notables: landowners, professionals and businessmen, Catholics, monarchists or conservative republicans.
 The National Union was never a militant or very active organization.

 Once Salazar assumed the premiership, the National Union became the only party legally allowed to function under the Estado Novo.
 Salazar announced that the National Union would be the antithesis of a political party.
 The NU became an ancillary body, not a source of political power.
-At no stage did it appear that Salazar wished it to fulfill the central role the Fascist Party had acquired in Mussolini's Italy; in fact, it was meant to be a platform of conservatism, not a revolutionary vanguard.
+At no stage did it appear that Salazar wished it to fulfill the central role the fascist party had acquired in Mussolini's Italy; in fact, it was meant to be a platform of conservatism, not a revolutionary vanguard.

 The National Union's ideology was corporatism, and it took as many inspirations from Catholic encyclicals such as Rerum novarum and Quadragesimo anno as well as from Mussolini's corporate state.
-Compared to other ruling Fascist parties, the National Union played a much smaller role in its regime.
+Unlike fascist parties, the National Union played no role in the government: it only served as a tool for the selection of National Assembly deputies, as well as a way to provide some legitimacy to non-competitive elections that Salazar's regime regularly held.
 The National Union was set up to control and restrain public opinion rather than to mobilize it, and ministers, diplomats and civil servants were never compelled to join the party.